 UPDATE

-It looks like Kyodo News is playing somewhat loose with their reporting.
+It looks like Kyodo News is playing loose with their reporting.
 Ever reliable IT journalist Junya Suzuki contacted JR East for confirmation.
 JR East confirmed the basic story that they are developing a Touchless gate but have not committed to a rollout schedule.
 The picture that ran with the Kyodo piece is an older photo of an exhibition demo unit and not necessarily the Touchless gate, or the Touchless gate technology in development.

 You must be logged in to post a comment.